 “Thank you for welcoming us.
 We are indeed strangers to Celahir.
-I am called Beebop.
-This is my wife Nana, our daughter Laura and her children Aidan and Maggie, and our elven friends Findecano and Luthien.
-We are seeking a place to stay tonight, a good meal, and some information about this area.”
+I’m Beebop.
+This is my wife Nana, our daughter Laura and her children Aidan and Maggie.
+Lastly, our elven friends Findecano and Luthien.
+We seek a place to stay tonight, a good meal, and some information about this area.”

 “I am pleased to meet all of you.
-I live here and run this inn.
+This is my inn.
 I have ample room for you and your companions and I prepare some delicious meals.
 As for information, I can provide more than most.
 I would be honored to have you lodge with me for tonight.”

 “I thought Dylan said your name was Eamonn O’Keefe, yet you introduced yourself as Seamus,” Findecano said in confusion.